 Eisenhower House Asset Protection.
-The Commission requests \$0.5 million, which is \$0.5 million less than enacted from Rhode Island Capital Plan funds for asset protection projects at the Eisenhower House for FY 2014, reflective of an updated schedule.
-The Governor recommends funding as requested.
+The Commission requested \$0.5 million, which is \$0.5 million less than enacted from Rhode Island Capital Plan funds for asset protection projects at the Eisenhower House for FY 2014, reflective of an updated schedule.